 - Scalloped Hammerhead

-Ready to dive into the world of hammerheads?
-Here are some interesting facts about hammerhead sharks to help you get a better picture of these incredible creatures.
+Ready to dive into a world of hammerhead shark facts?
+Then here are some interesting facts about hammerhead sharks to help you get a better picture of these incredible creatures.

 1. THEIR HEAD SHAPE GIVES THEM AN ADVANTAGE